Samuel Roth: Successes (1920s)

 Roth's early poetry was praised by Edwin Arlington Robinson, Louis Untermeyer, Maurice Samuel, and Ezra Pound, among others.
 It appeared in several respected magazines, such as The Maccabean and The Hebrew Standard, and in anthologies.
 His sequence of 18 sonnets, "Nustscha" (composed c.
-1915-18) is an elegy to his home town in Galicia.
-His "Sonnets on Sinai" in The Menorah Journal are also notable.
-The speaker in the poems plans to visit Sinai in order to return the Ten Commandments to God, after they have failed to obey God's covenant.
+1915-18) is an elegy to his hometown.
+His "Sonnets on Sinai" in The Menorah Journal depict the speaker of the poems planning to visit Sinai in order to return the Ten Commandments to God, after they have failed to obey God's covenant.